3shape/Communicate.Development/SampleWorkflow.md

 Follow the step(s) described in section [M2.1 >] [M2.1]

-##  WF2 - Get Cases using doctor’s credentials
+##  WF2 - Get Cases using user credentials

 **Assumption:** The doctor has already completed the account pairing process (WF1).